Ontario Student Assistance Program

 In 2016, the Ontario government announced changes to OSAP that aimed to make post-secondary education more affordable for lower income families.
-Starting in the 2017-18 school year, these changes increased the proportion of financial aid in the form of grants, and completely covered the cost of average tuition for families earning less than $50,000 per year.
+Starting in the 2017–18 school year, these changes increased the proportion of financial aid in the form of grants, and completely covered the cost of average tuition for families earning less than $50,000 per year.

 In 2019, the Ontario government announced cuts to OSAP in conjunction with a 10 percent reduction in post-secondary tuition fees.
-These changes would, starting in the 2019-20 school year, reduce the family income threshold for grants from $175,000 to $140,000, require that the loan-to-grant ratio for funding given to students be at least 50 percent loan, and remove the six-month interest-free grace period for the Ontario portion of loans following graduation.
+These changes would, starting in the 2019–20 school year, reduce the family income threshold for grants from $175,000 to $140,000, require that the loan-to-grant ratio for funding given to students be at least 50 percent loan, and remove the six-month interest-free grace period for the Ontario portion of loans following graduation.

-History
+Background

 In 1966, the Province of Ontario Student Award Program (POSAP) was launched by Bill Davis, Ontario's Minister of University Affairs, in conjunction with the new Canada Student Loans Program to provide non-repayable provincial grants.

 The initial reaction was largely negative as the new application and administration was more cumbersome and restrictive than the prior system.
 University of Toronto and Ryerson students protested and demanded the government increase grant amounts, simplify the application and allow student aid offices to adjust individual awards.

 The protests were largely successful and, in 1967, the province removed questions about parental debt, insurance and mortgages, the need assessment was amended to exempt some income, and students were considered independent after three years of studies.

-Over time, the “P” was dropped and was re-branded as the Ontario Student Assistance Program (OSAP).
+Over time, the "P" was dropped and was re-branded as the Ontario Student Assistance Program (OSAP).

-Now delivered through the authority of the Ministry of Training, Colleges and Universities Act, 1990, the Minister has the authority to “make grants, awards and loans to students of universities, colleges of applied arts and technology or other post-secondary institutions”.
+Now delivered through the authority of the Ministry of Training, Colleges and Universities Act, 1990, the Minister has the authority to "make grants, awards and loans to students of universities, colleges of applied arts and technology or other post-secondary institutions".

 Since the Dominion-Provincial Student Assistance Program (DPSAP) in the 1930s, Ontario has administered an integrated federal-provincial student aid program.
 The federal government pays Ontario $16 million to compensate for this administration.
 In 1998, the federal government also integrated loan repayment with Ontario and other jurisdictions to allow for a single loan repayment and relief administration.